Belafon/SoftwareSystemArchitectures_Projects/quality_requirement_scenarios.md

 ### Scenario 1

    - Source of Stimulus: Browser/User
-   - Stimulus: Increasing avarage number of requests
+   - Stimulus: Increasing average number of requests
    - Artifact: Business Processor
    - Response: Request processing is scaled up
-   - Measure: Performance and availability is not affected
+   - Measure: Performance and availability are not affected
    - Architecture: Needs update

-To be able to scale up Business Processor, we would need a new container - router, to be able to devide requests between multiple instances of Business Processsor by grouping similar requests.
+To be able to scale up Business Processor, we would need a new container - router, to be able to divide requests between multiple instances of Business Processor by grouping similar requests.

 ### Scenario 2

-   - Source of Stimulus: Browser/User.
+   -	Source of Stimulus: Browser/User
    -	Stimulus: Higher number of tickets to schedule.
-   - Atifact: Business Processor.
+   -	Artifact: Collision Controller
-   - Response: Automatic scheduling is scaled up.
+   -	Response: Automatic Scheduler is scaled up.
-   - Measure: Performance and availability is not affected.
+   -	Measure: Performance and availability are not affected
+   -	Architecture: Need update
+To scale up Automatic Scheduler, we would need a new container - router, to be able to divide requests between multiple instances of Automatic Scheduler by grouping similar requests.

 ---